Seelengrab/RequiredInterfaces.jl/docs/src/examples/basic.md

 ```

 This is because [`@required`](@ref) defines a fallback method that dispatches to [`NotImplementedError`](@ref),
-allowing users that encounter this error to notify the package maintainter that they have missed to implement a required
+allowing users that encounter this error to notify the package maintainer that they have missed to implement a required
 method.
 Further, because this is an actually thrown error, it's also discoverable through JET.jl, even without
 explicit interface testing by implementors.